 - While postmodern and poststructuralist approaches result in fragmentation and a rejection of “grand narratives”, Heathwood’s aim is to respond to this inadequacy by developing new methods which appropriately conceptualize a critical and normative course of study that honours particularity without losing sight of the universal.

-- Further, it should be emphasized that while Heathwood endeavours to critique and move beyond post-structuralism, it does so by seeking to also avoid the traps of positivism and without regressing to relativism.
+- Further, it should be emphasized that while Heathwood endeavours to critique and move beyond post-structuralism, it does so by seeking to also avoid the traps of social positivism and without regressing to relativism.
 As suggested above, the same position is also emphasized when it comes to supporting widely informed, nuanced and cross-disciplinary interventions in relation to such divisions as foundationalism and anti-foundationalism, universalism and particularism, causality and complex approaches, realism and anti-realism, and so on.

 *Please note this is a working document